Find assigned textbooks, films, articles, and more for your classes.

 We lend textbooks, DVDs, and CDs for many courses as part of our course reserve service.
 Most items can be borrowed for three hours from the reserve/circulation desk (2nd floor of the library).
 Electronic reserve materials (such as articles, book chapters we’ve scanned, etc.) are available online in our e-reserve system.
 Faculty and students can access e-reserves from anywhere on or off campus by logging in with the course password and their Baruch username and password.

-At the reserve/circulation desk on the 2nd floor of the library.
+Most print textbooks are kept behind the the reserve/circulation desk on the 2nd floor of the library.
 Give the staff there the course number and the title of the book.
+Others may be listed in OneSearch with a location of “First Floor Kiosk,” which can be found on the ground floor of the library building just past the turnstiles.

 No, all reserve items are available on a first-come, first-served basis and cannot be requested in advance.